Reduce damage and loss, and control salvage and recovery costs, by carrying out records emergency planning. This includes:

 NARA bases records emergency planning at all of its nationwide facilities on NARA 1561: Records Emergency Preparedness and Recovery.

-Additional advice and information of particular interest to other federal agencies as well as state, local and tribal authorities from NARA Records Management can be found here: Vital Records and Records Disaster Mitigation and Recovery.
+Additional advice and information of particular interest to other federal agencies as well as state, local and tribal authorities from NARA Records Management can be found here: Essential Records Guide.